michaelhthomas/website/content/posts/2023-04-17-open-source-is-not-meritocratic/index.md

 - Celebrate the contributions of women and other underrepresented groups in open source development and work to promote their visibility.

 As open-source developers, we all have a responsibility to make the community more welcoming and inclusive for everyone.
-This means we need to overcome the meritocracy myth and make conscious efforts to improve our communities and actively encourage women and other underrepresented groups to get involved.
+This means we need to overcome the myth of meritocracy and make conscious efforts to improve our communities and actively encourage women and other underrepresented groups to get involved.